|

 Most of its eruptions happened in the last 35 years, causing widespread damage.
 In 1990, a devastating explosion consumed Kalapana, a small fishing village on the coast.

 If you’re planning to visit the Island of Hawaii, check the government website to get up-to-date information on Kilauea and park closures.
-I’ve visited Hawaii Volcanoes National Park on three separate trips and was astonished at how much the volcano changed.
+I’ve visited Hawaii Volcanoes National Park on four separate trips and was astonished at how much the volcano changed.

 The first time it was steaming and looked relatively docile.
 The second time it was bubbling lava from its caldera, and lava was flowing underground and exiting in the Puna district.